-In 2019, I was lucky enough to visit Japan for the first time.
-During my stay, my delightful host taught me how to make this Easy Pickled Ginger.
-I am so pleased to share this recipe with you all now.
+Recipe Inspiration: in 2019, I was fortunate to visit Japan for the first time.
+During my stay, my delightful host taught me how to make Gari, this Easy Pickled Ginger.
+I am so pleased to share this recipe with you now.
+I have always enjoyed eating ginger with my sushi and sashimi, but what I learnt from my host is that Pickled Ginger is meant to be enjoyed as a palate cleanser, eaten between different varieties of sushi.

 Please see the recipe card further along in the post for exact quantities of ingredients and the full method.